 You will ﬁnd more information in English on Renewable Energies in Germany at the following websites of the German Federal Ministry for Economic Affairs and Energy:

-If you are interested in learning about the different actors, institutions and stakeholders in the German renewable energy sector you may want to have a look at the brochure "Who ist who of the Energiewende in Germany" provided by the Federal Foreign Office available at
+If you are interested in learning about the different actors, institutions and stakeholders in the German renewable energy sector you may want to have a look at the database "Who ist who of the Energiewende in Germany" provided by the Federal Foreign Office available at

 Renewable energy policy database and support website provides furthermore comparative overview on European support schemes: